Table of Contents

 A high level of group cohesion: A high level of group cohesion brings about groupthink.
 Every member of the group prioritizes peace and harmony.
 Even if you have a conflicting opinion, you will have to keep it to maintain peace.
 Have you ever tried to challenge a popularly accepted opinion, but you couldn’t because every other person feels happy and satisfied with it?

 Intense pressure to make decisions: This can also trigger groupthink.
 When there is intense pressure on the outside to make quick decisions, group members tend to stick to a popular opinion.
-It can also happen when there is little or no time for considerations.
+It can also happen when there is little or no time for consideration.
 Once a person drops an opinion and the majority sides with it, it becomes the group’s decision.

 Imbalance in the level of knowledge: An imbalance in the level of knowledge of the group members will strike groupthink.
 A section of the group might be more educated than the others; their take on issues is more serious.
 A person lower in education or knowledge might have a better view of things, but they will not be considered because they believe they know more.